squizuk/fbac-docs/docs/1-configuration-1-configuration.md

 Stores global templates.

+> Hint: you can define a template object outside the config and refer to it multiple times, having it defined only once!

 | Parameter 	                  | Type 	           | Default value 	                | Required | Description |
 |-------------------------------- |------------------- |------------------------------- |---------- |---------- |
 | `highlight`         | `function`           | `(query) => {...}`                           | no        | Highlight template. |